Introduction to the former Form FS01 for AFSL Applications

-To commence an Australian Financial Services Licence (AFSL) application, completing Form FS01 is a fundamental step.
-This form, officially titled the ‘Application for AFS licence’, is the designated application form created by ASIC for entities seeking to become an Australian financial services (AFS) licensee and provide financial services in Australia.
+Prior to 16 June 2025, commencing an Australian Financial Services Licence (AFSL) application required completing Form FS01 as a fundamental step.
+This form, officially titled the ‘Application for AFS licence’, was the designated application form created by ASIC for entities seeking to become an Australian financial services (AFS) licensee and provide financial services in Australia.

 Form FS01 as an Electronic Application